Dan-Amu/AK4-Nettverk2/README.md

 - ![router1.yaml](https://github.com/Dan-Amu/AK4-Nettverk2/blob/main/ansible/router1.yaml) and ![router2.yaml](https://github.com/Dan-Amu/AK4-Nettverk2/blob/main/ansible/router2.yaml)

   Configures a router with a connection to the L3 switch, as well as a connection down to the core switch and VLAN 10 and 99 for management.
-Also configures HSRP between routers.
+Also configures HSRP between routers, and DHCP for VLAN 10.

 - ![coreSwitch.yaml](https://github.com/Dan-Amu/AK4-Nettverk2/blob/main/ansible/coreSwitch.yaml)